 Under State CEQA Guidelines section 15126.6, subdivision (e)(2), if the No Project Alternative is identified as the environmentally superior alternative, the EIR must also identify an environmentally superior alternative among the other alternatives.
 However, based on the analysis contained in the EIR, there is no clear environmentally superior alternative to the proposed Project that is capable of achieving the Project objective.
 No one alternative would eliminate the significant and adverse impacts of the proposed Project.

-The three CEQA alternatives proposed and evaluated in the EIR are rejected as being infeasible for the following reasons.
+The four CEQA alternatives proposed and evaluated in the EIR were rejected for the following reasons.